-This delicious vegan goulash easily comes together to create all the comforting flavors of the classic dish!
-Hearty mushrooms, walnuts, and pasta are surrounded by a rich, cheesy tomato sauce.
-This one-pot, American-style goulash is a meal that everyone will love!
+This delicious Vegan Goulash easily comes together to create all the comforting flavors of the classic dish!
+Hearty mushrooms and pasta are surrounded by a rich, cheesy tomato sauce.
+This one-pot, American chop suey is a meal that everyone will love!

-Cooking this savory dish is so effortless as it doesn’t involve hovering around the stove or heavy prep work.
-The delicious flavors come together on their own as it cooks to form a casserole-type of consistency.
+Cooking this savory meatless goulash is so effortless as it doesn’t involve hovering around the stove or heavy prep work.

 Reasons You’ll Love this Recipe